ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 > Report could be as simple as:
  * What is the experiment about?
 Plan of action
  * Objective of this experiment?
-Intented outcome/result
+Intended outcome/result
  * Hardware and software setup required to achieve it
  * Actual experiment.
 Challenges and roadblocks faced
  * Record experiments in video